Earthquakes on May 11, 2026

 22 km SSE of Redway, CA

-This magnitude 2.4 event was detected 22 km SSE of Redway, CA on May 11, 2026, with origin time 23:12 UTC.
-It arrived roughly 12 hours after a larger magnitude 3.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of just 3.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 39.946°, -123.711°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+A magnitude 2.4 earthquake was recorded 22 km SSE of Redway, CA on May 11, 2026 at 23:12 UTC.
+It arrived roughly 12 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 5.5 km, the event was shallow crustal.
+The epicenter is at 39.945°, -123.716°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11